 SUNNYBANK HILLS I BRIGHTON I CAIRNS

 An autism-friendly school supporting Prep-Year 12 students on the spectrum with small classes, a consistent learning environment and personalised support.

 Autism Queensland has been providing specialist education for children on the autism spectrum for over 50 years.
 We support our students with an individualised program, effective inter-disciplinary team, and collaboration with their families and other school settings, in order that they develop skills to participate to their fullest extent in their home, school and local community.

-Autism Queensland School is an accredited, independent school providing specialist education and therapy programs for students with a verification of ASD aged five years (Prep) to 18 years.
-The school currently comprises three Education and Therapy Centres located in Brisbane at Brighton and Sunnybank Hills and in Cairns at Edmonton.
+Autism Queensland (AQ) School is an accredited, independent school providing specialist education and therapy programs for students with a verification of ASD aged five years (Prep) to 18 years.
+It comprises three Education and Therapy Centres located in Brisbane at Brighton and Sunnybank Hills and in Cairns at Edmonton.

 Our interdisciplinary team supports students through effective, individualised programs and collaboration with families and other school settings.

 Autism Queensland’s educational approach focuses on the development of core characteristics of ASD:

 - Sensory Information Processing.